EspressoSystems/HotShot/docs/diagrams/VIDShareRecv.md

 ## Basic Message Validation

 ## VID Share Processing and Validation
-* A "valid" VID share is one that successfully passes the `payload_verify` function
+* A "valid" VID share is one that successfully passes the `VidScheme::verify_share` function